 Turner & Newall used asbestos from Bell Mines and others to manufacture and sell products for use in other industries, primarily construction.
 Anyone working in the industry, either handling the products or working near them, was at risk for exposure:

 The risk of exposure spread to anyone who worked in buildings that contained Turner & Newell asbestos products.
 These included government and public buildings, schools, industrial plants, power plants, and other industrial settings.

 Asbestos Lawsuits against Bell

-Asbestos Trust Fund
+Federal-Mogul Asbestos Trust Fund

 As a part of the reorganization efforts, Federal-Mogul was required to set up an asbestos trust fund.
-Called the Federal Mogul Personal Injury Trust, the trust fund was set up to cover all the current and future claims made by valid victims of asbestos exposure and related illnesses.
-The company only emerged from bankruptcy in 2007.
+Called the Federal-Mogul Personal Injury Trust, the trust fund was set up to cover current and future claims made by valid victims of asbestos exposure and related illnesses.
+The company emerged from bankruptcy in 2007.
 The trust fund became active in 2011.

 If you were exposed to asbestos because of Bell Asbestos Mines, you can file your claim with the Federal-Mogul Personal Injury Trust.
 The process can be complicated and confusin.
 An experienced mesothelioma lawyer can walk you through the process and help you get the compensation you deserve.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.